-Many companies worldwide utilize employee surveys as a way to solicit feedback and improve the employee experience.
+Many organizations worldwide utilize employee surveys as a way to solicit feedback and improve the employee experience.
 But quite a few we speak to don't get the results they'd hoped for.

-To help, we'll look at how to approach employee surveys, some powerful questions, and some available tools to help conduct them.
+To help, we'll look at how to approach employee surveys, some powerful questions, and some tools to help conduct more useful surveys.

 Keep reading to find out:

 - Tips for more effective employee engagement surveys

 - Tips On Choosing The Right Survey Tool or Template

 What is an employee survey and why conduct them?